Over 100K families supported

 +Where in the U.S. do you deliver the funds?

 Donations to our general U.S. response fund are distributed across the United States to areas with the greatest need.
+We will continue to update our targeting criteria as different geographies and groups are impacted by the pandemic.

 +How do you prevent fraud?